 About this time of year, sailors in the temperate zones are looking for inexpensive ways to warm the cabin.
-We’ve done several reports on LPG systems like the Dickinson heater, but you don’t have to install an expensive built-in heating system just to get you south of the Mason-Dixon line.
+We’ve done several reports on LPG systems like the Dickinson heater, but you don’t have to install an expensive built-in heating system just to get you down to SoCal or south of the Mason-Dixon line.
 However, when opting for one of the less-expensive options, you do have to use common sense.

 Many readers have shared their cabin-heaters close-call stories with us.
 Fuel-burning heaters require oxygen, so going to sleep in a closed cabin with an ignited fuel-burning heater (or stove) invites asphyxiation.
 Other stories have to do with articles of clothing, like a parka, or a sleeping bag falling off a bunk onto the top of a heater and catching fire.

 Most electric heaters have an automatic overload heat shutoff device, an important safety feature.
 An automatic shutoff device that engages if the heater tips over is a good feature, too.
+Some PS readers say they prefer oil-circulating heaters, rather than ones that use an integrated fan, which if it fails can lead to circuit overload, and potentially, an electrical fire if the thermal fuse does not work as designed.

 If you purchase a heater with an automatic overheat shutoff, test it out to make absolutely certain that it works.
 Drop a big, old towel on it and see if it shuts down without catching fire, making smoke or acrid fumes.
 Do this outside, in case it doesn’t work.
 Keep the receipt.

-One PS reader told us he had trouble with a portable heater from West Marine because heat apparently distorted the fan blades, which contacted the cover, stalled the motor, and tripped the heat overload shutoff.
+A few years ago, one PS reader told us he had trouble with a portable heater from West Marine because heat apparently distorted the fan blades, which contacted the cover, stalled the motor, and tripped the heat overload shutoff.

 Our most recent experience with a portable heater was the alcohol-powered HeatMate, which is still working fine aboard contributor Frank Laniers Union 36.
 The HeatMate has an advertised output of 5,200 BTUs.
 The thermostat is a horizontal damper that slides over the throat of the fuel canister, limiting the size of flame.